psapienza/cs400-X-Team-122/README.md

 # https://github.com/cs400-deppeler/super-octo-system

+1. Edit the title of this doucment
+  * Replace the user name (cs400-deppeler) with the user name of the team member who created shared repository
-1. Replace the user name (cs400-deppeler) and the repository name in the title line (first line of this file) above with the user name and repo name of your team's GitHub repository for this exercise.
+  * Replace the repository name with the name of your team's GitHub repository for this exercise.

 2. Answer these questions
    * What are the GitHub usernames of your team members?